Jump to navigation

 Colorado Legal Services

 This organization may be able to give you legal help or information.
-For example, if you think you should have gotten Medicare or Medicaid services but were told you could not, they may be able to help you with an appeal.
+For example, if you think you should have gotten Medicare or Health First Colorado services but were told you could not, they may be able to help you with an appeal.

 Other Helpful Numbers: